amrsaj/Ammar_BlueStampPortfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE -->
+- What you hope to learn in the future after everything you've learned at BSE --> My final milestone consisted of doing the assembly of the MagicMirror and adding some hardware and software modifications to the final product.
+From the last milestone, I was able to

 # Second Milestone